 Police given more time to question Whitehall terror suspect

-Terror police have been granted more time to question a suspected knifeman arrested in the heart of Westminster following a targeted swoop.
-The suspect, named as Khalid Mohamed Omar Ali, was arrested on suspicion of offences under the Terrorism Act and possession of offensive weapons close to Downing Street on Thursday afternoon.
+Terror police have been granted another week to question a suspected knifeman arrested in the heart of Westminster following a targeted swoop.
+The suspect, named as Khalid Mohamed Omar Ali, was arrested on suspicion of offences under the Terrorism Act and possession of offensive weapons close to Downing Street on April 27.
+Police recovered several knives during the "intelligence-led" operation which took place yards from the scene of the deadly attack by Khalid Masood on Westminster Bridge in March.

 Discussions